Jerry White Jr. • Festival Director & Senior Programmer

 A Favorite Unconventional Narrative Film: La cité des Enfants Perdus (City of Lost Children) (1995) Directed by Marc Caro and Jean-Pierre Jeunet

 Let’s see…a simple circus strongman, mind-control drug-delivering fleas, human clones, an elderly scientist who can not dream so he kidnaps children to steal their’s, a cyborg cult, an evil Fagan-esque conjoined twin, a talking brain in a jar, and a clever child thief who teams up with the strongman to find his kidnapped adopted brother.
 This is off the top of my head having not seen this film in years, so I know there’s a lot more to City of Lost Children.
-It’s as though Jeunet & Caro decided to fill this film with every passionately-scribbled café napkin idea they had left and, upon finishing, realized they had nothing more to say together (they had been collaborators for years and made the excellent Delicatessen together, but this is their last co-directed project).
+It’s as though Jeunet & Caro decided to fill this film with every passionately-scribbled café napkin idea they had and, upon finishing, realized they had nothing more to say together (they had been collaborators for years and made the excellent Delicatessen together, but this is their last co-directed project).
 There is so much world-building, character, and story in this film—so many cinematic tricks and tools used to tell their story (incredible set-design, props, prosthetics, cinematography, early-CGI that surprisingly holds up, vaudeville-like physical performances, and costumes by Jean-Paul Gaultier) and yet it still manages to be have relatable characters that you care and root for.
 Makes me think there should be more co-directed films, though maybe all the push and pull and stress destroyed Jeunet & Caro’s working relationship (or just wrung every last drop from it).
-Who knows, but if that was the case I have to thank them for the sacrifice—I think this film was worth it.
+Who knows, though if that was the case I have to thank them for the sacrifice—I think this film was worth it.

 Seraphine Collective • Music Curator